Firestorm, the Nuclear Man: Cold Fusion, Chapter 3: Codename Firebrand

 But there was still no reply.
 “Oh, God, Professor,” he said.
 “What’s happened to you?
 Has Moran’s machine destroyed you?”

-OK, OK, Ronnie, he thought.
+Okay, okay, Ronnie, he thought.
 Don’t start panicking.
-Just because you can’t hear the professor doesn’t mean he isn’t there.
+Just because you can’t hear the Professor doesn’t mean he isn’t there.
 Maybe we need the Firestorm powers to communicate.

 Even if that were the case, though, it still looked bad.
 Professor Stein would be condemned to a twilight semi-existence, trapped in their joined body but unable to interact with it in any way — even denied his usual ability to kvetch silently in the background.